synshop/ShopIdentifyer/README.md

 ## Introduction
-Over the past several years, the [SYN Shop hacker/makerspace](https://www.synshop.org) has grown to where the management of validating membership when entering the shop is no longer a first-name basis and was in need of something more robust and automated.
+Over the past several years, the [SYN Shop hacker/makerspace](https://www.synshop.org) has grown to where validating membership when entering the shop is no longer a first-name basis.
+The space was in need of something more robust and automated.
+This system integrates with the shop's payment processor (Stripe) and manages user contact information and payment / subscription status.
+It also tracks liability waivers and various other documents related to shop operation.

 ## Setup (Development)